BelTol3011/Bpp-Tokenizer/Tokenformat.rst

 ``]``

-.. note:: That I also could write it like This:
+.. note:: that I also could write it like This:
           ``[[object, object, object],[object, object]]``